HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 3.
 [2-2.
 Physical Ergeonomics II: Anthropometry, Ergonomics at Workplace, Virtual Ergonomics]
 Watch the [videos listed in **2-2.
 Physical Ergonomics II**](HFE02_2.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-Use "bullet points" for listing important keywords and short sentences.
+You can use "bullet points" to list important concepts in short sentences.
+Here are important questions of this topic.
 Don't exceed one page for a summary.
+	- What is anthropometry?
+	- What to get human body size and shape data?
+	- How is the knowledge of anthropometry used in our daily life?
+	- If you need to design a chair and desk for the classroom, which body parts do you need to measure?
+	- What are the applicabilities of the 3D scanning?
+	- Why is a good posture necessary for our life?
+	- What ergonomic knowledge can support an healthy and safe work in factories and offices?
+	- What is the virtual ergonomics?

-- **Subtopic 2**: How can the knowledge of anthropometry (which means the measurement of the human body) and 3D body scanning help people in our daily life?
-Try to search some existing products with keywords including `#anthropometric design`, `#3d body scanning`, `#3d human shape`, `#digital human modeling`, `#human body size`, `#human body shape`, etc.
+- **Subtopic 2**: How can the knowledge of anthropometry and 3D body scanning help a certain people in their life?
+First, set a target user (e.g., normal adults, ladies/gentlemen seeking a fit suit, fast-grwoing children, weakened elderly people, disabled people, ...).
+You may search some existing products with keywords including `#anthropometric design`, `#3d body scanning`, `#3d human shape`, `#digital human modeling`, `#human body size`, `#human body shape`, `#prosthetics`, etc.

 - **Subtopic 3**: Provide your own idea of a new product or service, which can make people in good, safe, and healthy posture (at industry/office workplaces, at home, at a hospital, at school, or at other particular places).
-Provide detailed features of your idea.
-Also, provide figures or sketches of your idea if possible.
+	- Explain detailed features of your product/service.
+	- Try to provide figures or sketches of your idea.

 #### Topic 4.
 [3-1.
 Cognitive Ergonomics I: Information Processing Model]